ifilot/p2000t-tape-monitor/README.md

 The latest version of the files below can be obtained from the action artifacts of the [last build](https://github.com/ifilot/p2000t-tape-monitor/actions/workflows/build.yml).

-* [`BASICBOOTSTRAP.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/BASICBOOTSTRAP.BIN.zip): Modified BASIC cartridge (SLOT1)
+* [`BASICBOOTSTRAP.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/BASICBOOTSTRAP.BIN.zip): Modified BASIC cartridge.
+This is a SLOT1 cartridge.
-* [`FIRMWAREFLASHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/FIRMWAREFLASHER.BIN): Firmware flasher for the data cartridge firmware (SLOT1)
+* [`FIRMWAREFLASHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/FIRMWAREFLASHER.BIN): Firmware flasher for the data cartridge firmware.
+This is a SLOT1 cartridge that copies firmware from the external to the internal ROM on the SLOT2 cartridge.
-* [`LAUNCHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/LAUNCHER.BIN): Firmware for the data cartridge (SLOT2)
+* [`LAUNCHER.BIN`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/LAUNCHER.BIN): Firmware for the data cartridge.
+This firmware is stored on the internal ROM of the SLOT2 cartridge.
-* [`p2000t-fat-flasher--installer-win64.exe`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/p2000t-fat-flasher-installer-win64.exe.zip): Windows installer for GUI
+* [`p2000t-fat-flasher--installer-win64.exe`](https://nightly.link/ifilot/p2000t-tape-monitor/workflows/build/master/p2000t-fat-flasher-installer-win64.exe.zip): Windows installer for the Flasher GUI.
+This GUI is used to put cassette files on a ROM chip which can be loaded on the P2000T.

 ## File system